Why do coffee genetics and varieties matter ?

 Several insects have an economic importance on coffee: Coffee Berry Borer (CBB), White Stem Borer (WSB), Coffee Leaf Miner (CLM), Coffee Berry moth…However, genetic or varietal resistance has never been clearly demonstrated for CBB or WSB.
 Interesting work in Brazil have identified resistance to CLM in different Coffea species and created interspecific varieties using C. racemosa as a parent (see for example Siriema variety here).

 Because genetics and varieties will be part of the solution to adapt to climate change and reduction of Carbon Footprint : All scientific studies (see this one for instance) coincide in concluding that climate change will negatively impact the coffee production sector.
 It is documented in Brazil and in Tanzania through recent papers.
 While new varieties might not be the silver bullet solution, it will no doubt be part of it.
-Solutions might be found in current commercial coffee species (C. arabica and C. canephora) but also potentially in new species, such as C. stenophylla.
+Solutions might be found in current commercial coffee species (C. arabica and C. canephora) but also potentially new species, such as C. stenophylla or C. racemosa.

 Most of current analysis on the coffee Carbon Foot Print conclude that fertilization is one of the main components of emissions related to coffee growing.
 Fertilizers use efficiency is then becoming a Key Performance Indicator of coffee growing.
 Varieties that efficiently turn fertilizer into production will be contributing to lower the Carbon Foot print.
 Studies in this area are still scarce but here is a good example of what can be explored.